Building a Real-Time Flood Monitoring Dashboard for Midleton

 Challenge 2: Different Data Formats

-Met Éireann returns JSON; OPW returns GeoJSON; Marine Institute returns XML.
-Solution: Adapter pattern, each data source has a thin adapter/ module that normalizes responses into consistent internal types.
+Met Eireann returns JSON, OPW returns GeoJSON, and the Marine Institute returns XML.
+Solution: adapter modules that parse, validate, and transform each source into consistent internal types.

-Technical Deep Dive: Adapter Pattern & Zod Validation
+Technical Deep Dive: Adapter Pattern and Zod Validation

-- Validate and transform into an internal type using Zod
+2. validate and transform it into an internal type using Zod

 import { z } from "zod"